 9. Which documents do I need to apply for LazioDisco Scholarship?
 (Only Non-EU Students)

 In order to apply for the scholarship, you will have to prepare the following documents:

-- Certificate declaring the composition of your family unit in 2017;
+- Certificate declaring the composition of your family unit;

-- Documents declaring the gross income earned by each member of your family unit during 2016 (the maximum income for the family necessary to get the scholarship was the equivalent to € 23 000).
-If you are not able to provide the documentation regarding the income of 2013 you can declare the income earned by each member of your family unit during 2016.
+- Documents declaring the gross income earned by each member of your family unit during the previous year (the maximum income for the family necessary to get the scholarship was the equivalent to € 23 000).

 All these documents should be presented to the competent Italian Authorities in your country to be signed and stamped.